-Contemporary Social Issues is a compulsory UNAM core course for all the first year students.
+Contemporary Social Issues is a compulsory UNAM core module for all the first year students.
 It is divided into three units, namely:

-- Orientation to Social Ethics
+•Orientation to Social Ethics

-- HIV/AIDS

-- Gender Issues
+- •HIV/AIDS - •Gender Issues

 Each of these units is allocated 8-10 lectures over a teaching period of 4-5 weeks.
 The class is divided into five groups so that students can choose one which suits them most.
-Students can, thus, register for the course with any of the following Faculties.
+Students can, thus, register for the module with any of the following Faculties.